 Send an ACH Push

 Sending an ACH only works in online banking.
-Bank of America’s mobile app doesn’t support it.
+Bank of America’s Android mobile app doesn’t support it.

-Click on “Pay & Transfer” and then “Send a wire/external transfer.”
+Click on “Pay & Transfer” in the top menu and then “Send a wire/external transfer.”

 Choose the source and destination accounts.
 Bank of America used to charge $3 for slow ACH.
 Now it’s free and the transfer arrives on the next business day if you request it before 8 p.m.
 Eastern Time.
 Bank of America will ask you to use your Yubikey or the security code to confirm the transfer when you’re sending a large amount.